 Doctors decide whether you need any further treatment to reduce the risk of the cancer coming back.
 This is called adjuvant treatment and is most often chemotherapy or radiotherapy.

 During an operation, surgeons sometimes find that a cancer has spread further than they expected.
-When this happens, the operation might take longer than planned, or may have to be stopped altogether.
+When this happens, the operation might take longer than planned.
+Or they may have to stop the operation.

 If cancer has spread to another part of the body, surgery can't usually cure it.
 But with some types of cancer, surgery can help people to live for a long time and may sometimes lead to a cure.
 When a cancer has spread, it might be better to have a treatment that works throughout your body, such as chemotherapy.

-If you have part of your body removed, it might be possible to have reconstructive surgery.
-The part of the body is recreated using other body tissues or a false body part (prosthesis).
+It might be possible to have reconstructive surgery if your surgeon removes part of your body.
+Your surgeon recreates the part of the body using other body tissues or a false body part (prosthesis).

 For example, after removal of a breast (mastectomy) it might be possible to have breast reconstruction.
 Or if you have your bladder removed it may be possible to make a new bladder.